Definition:

 Now, we will think of this in audit terms.
 Will the auditor worry if the company does not record an expense of $100 or $10,000?
 The answer would be absolutely $10,000.

-The higher the number, the greater will be the risk for Auditor.
+The higher the number, the greater the risk for the Auditor.

-So, the Auditor determines the Materiality for each of the companies under audit.
+So, the Auditor determines the Materiality for each company under audit.
 This helps to filter out the material account balances that are of audit importance.
 Even if there are errors in the account balances that are immaterial, it will not affect the audit opinion on the financials or financial information under audit.
 Hence, the auditor will not be concerned about those immaterial balances

-From the above, we gained a good understanding of the Materiality and its application during the audit.
+From the above, we gained a good understanding of Materiality and its application during the audit.
 Now, let us understand the performance materiality concept.
 The two points below help us understand the need for performance materiality.
-Later on, we will understand the performance materiality definition.
+Later, we will understand the performance materiality definition.

 First Point that drives the use of Performance Materiality:

-Performance Materiality is a key metric in determining the number of samples that need to be tested.
+Performance Materiality is a key metric used to determine the number of samples that need to be tested.

-Dividing the Population (which means the account balance which the Auditor is testing) by a threshold is the first step for sample calculation.
-Here the threshold that’s employed is Performance Materiality.
-Based on the Multiple values of PM, the Auditor will decide the number of samples that are tested.
+Dividing the Population (which means the account balance the Auditor is testing) by a threshold is the first step in sample calculation.
+Here, the threshold employed is Performance Materiality.
+Based on Multiple values of PM, the Auditor will decide the number of samples to test.

-Read on the Calculations section below to understand this.
+Read the Calculations section below to understand this.

 Runners Insight

-The number of Samples to test will also depend on other factors like risk of the account balance tested and whether Internal Controls in the entity are designed and operating effectively.
-Said differently if the risk is lower and controls at the entity process are operating effectively then the number of samples considered for testing will be lower.
+The number of Samples to test will also depend on other factors like the risk of the account balance tested and whether Internal Controls in the entity are designed and operating effectively.
+Said differently, if the risk is lower and controls at the entity process operate effectively, the number of samples considered for testing will be lower.
 The actual number depends on the auditor’s professional judgment or can be driven by applicable statutes.

-As we are trying to understand the use of PM, we will apply multiple of PM as the only factor for deriving sample size and assuming the other factors do not contribute much to the sample size calculation.
+As we try to understand the use of PM, we will apply multiple PMs as the only factor for deriving sample size, assuming the other factors do not contribute much to the sample size calculation.
+Other factors that could influence this include the inherent risk of the account balance, industry practice, past misstatements, control deficiencies, etc.

 Example: